RightsandWrongsgit/ARMTEC/business/claimsresearch.md

 Cells with less than 0.1% should appear differently than cells that have no answer at all.
 All tables should show the base line used in percentaging, even if percents only were requested.
 If a rounding algorithm is used to make percents add up to 100%, they should be footnoted accordingly.
-When means are shown, the standard deviation and/or standard error should also be shown, unless BCBSF specifically requests otherwise.
+When means are shown, the standard deviation and/or standard error should also be shown.
 Means for grouped data should show the basis for weights within each group.
 If data are weighted, weights should be fairly and consistently applied.
 Weighting should only be done with full knowledge of the client Weighted data should carry a notation to that effect
 J.  Data Analysis